percyperezdante/scripting/README.md

 # About this repository

-This repository aims to be a self reminder of scripts just in case.
+This repository aims to be a self reminder of scripts or notes to share.